CRM system for banks and financial institutions

 4. Periodic customer review

-360core's perpetual KYC capabilities are an organic extension of its onboarding risk profiling - ongoing due diligence keeps risk control center-stage over the entire client lifecycle
+360core's perpetual KYC capabilities are an organic extension of its onboarding risk profiling - ongoing due diligence keeps risk control center-stage over the entire client lifecycle.

 Quick start

-Product features of 360 Customers
+Product features of 360 Relationships

 Business logic